-For those using marketing automation, this post is designed to inspire you to expand on what you are already doing.
+For those using marketing automation for B2B, this post is designed to inspire you to expand on what you are already doing.
 If you are yet to make the leap into marketing automation, it should show you some of the things that are possible, beyond the newsletter, that could help you capture, convert and keep quality leads and customers

 Automation is not just there to tell your readers what you’ve been up to for the month, or that your new flagship product is now available in lime green and (by overwhelming demand) - fuschia.
 It can help you capture leads with contact forms, surveys, competitions, facebook ads, lead magnets.
 It can help you follow up with each segment of those leads separately, so those that have signed up for your office health and safety checklist can get a completely different set of emails from those that sign up for your short video series on the type of PPE needed for a Tree Surgeon.